nuejs/nue/packages/www/docs/migration.md

 **Edge first architecture** - Server routes, KV storage, and SQL databases work seamlessly locally and globally with identical APIs.

-**Integrated development** - Frontend and backend on same port with `nue serve`.
+**Integrated development** - Frontend and backend on same port with `nue dev`.
 Instant startup, built-in HMR for all server routes and database changes.

 **Web standards** - Work with standard `Request`/`Response` objects, not framework abstractions.
 Code that runs anywhere.